Skip to content

 TheCScience

 Information transfer from one register to another is represented in symbolic form by means of a replacement operator.
-For example the below statement shows the transfer of the contents of register R1 into register R2.
+For example, the following statement shows the transfer of the contents of register R1 into register R2.

 R2 ← R1

-It means the contents of register R2 are replaced by contents of register R1 but the contents of source register R1 do not change after the transfer.
+It means the contents of register R2 are replaced by the contents of register R1, but the contents of source register R1 do not change after the transfer.

 What is Register Transfer Language?

-The basic notations for the register transfer are shown in below table.
-Registers are denoted by capital letters and numerals follow the letters.
+The basic notations for the register transfer are shown in the table below.
+Registers are denoted by capital letters, and numerals follow the letters.
 Parentheses are used to denote a part of a register by specifying the range of bits.

-The comma is used to separate two or more micro operations those are executed at the same time.
-The arrow represent a transfer of information and the direction of transfer.
+The comma is used to separate two or more micro operations that are executed at the same time.
+The arrow represents a transfer of information and the direction of transfer.

 SymbolDescriptionExamples